 This is the webpage for a network of collaborative meetings in ergodic theory, supported by a London Mathematical Society Scheme 3 grant.
-The universities in the network are Bristol, Exeter, Loughborough, Manchester, Queen Mary, St Andrews, Surrey and Warwick.
+The universities in the network are Birmingham, Bristol, Exeter, Loughborough, Manchester, Queen Mary, St Andrews, Surrey and Warwick.

 Next meeting: Wednesday 17th April 2019 at the Loughborough University, Brockington Building, Room U020

 Title: Mass transference principle: From balls to arbitrary shapes